 A couple with no mortgage lives in a state without income taxes.
 They have no state or local taxes, and their property taxes are $12,000 per year (which would be capped at $10,000).
 They also donate $10,000 annually to their favorite public charity.
-Their itemizable deductions are $20,000, which is less than the $24,400 standard deduction.
-If the couple 'bunched' their charitable deduction instead, making their 2019 and 2020 donation in 2019, they could take $30,000 of itemized deductions in the current tax year.
-In 2020, they would then opt for the standard deduction.
+Their itemizable deductions are $20,000, which is less than the $24,800 standard deduction in 2020.
+If the couple 'bunched' their charitable deduction instead, making their 2020 and 2021 donation in 2020, they could take $30,000 of itemized deductions in the current tax year.
+In 2021, they would then opt for the standard deduction.

 Donating appreciated securities instead of cash can be a very efficient way to maximize the support for your chosen charity and your financial benefit from the donation, assuming you can itemize your deductions.
 Since the securities are donated directly to the public charity, the taxpayer does not incur long-term capital gains taxes as they would if the security was sold to raise cash for the donation.
 Work with your financial advisor and CPA to identify whether any securities in your portfolio may be candidates for this strategy and to understand the potential tax impacts.